zalando-zmon/zmon-docs/docs/intro.rst

 Entities
 ========

-Entities are used in ZMON to describe your infrastructure or platform.
-They are used to basically bind check variables to fixed values.
+ZMON uses entities to describe your infrastructure or platform, and to bind check variables to fixed values.

 .. code-block:: json